doug-leith/appFirewall/README.md

 The app stores a time-stamped copy of any such samples in the ~/Library/Application Support/appFirewall/samples folder so you can see exactly what has been uploaded.
 There is no identifier linking a sample to your copy of the app and the upload server does not log IP address or other connection details.

 By default the app checks github monthly for updates, and automatically downloads and installs them.
 You can disable this via the app Preferences window and check for updates manually using the "Check for updates" menu option.
-Github logs traffic to the repository so it can present stats - just counts of download  etc, which are publicly visible (feel free to check them [here](https://github.com/doug-leith/appFirewall/graphs/traffic): )
+Github logs traffic to the repository and displays counts of downloads  etc which are publicly visible (feel free to check them [here](https://github.com/doug-leith/appFirewall/graphs/traffic), Github's privacy policy is [here](https://help.github.com/en/github/site-policy/github-privacy-statement#what-information-github-collects) ).

 ## App store